captam3rica/gitNotes/Linux/ArchLinux/arch_install_guide.md

 #### Install the Base Packages:

-Now we get to install the base system packages to the root filesystem that we created:
+Now we get to install the base system packages to the root filesystem that was created earlier:

     # pacstrap -i /mnt base base-devel (Yes, there is a space between base and base-devel)

-Just press enter when prompted to install packages.
+Press enter when prompted to install packages.

 ### Configuring Arch: